conan-io/conan-center-index/docs/faqs.md

 Adding one more common option, it seems the most simple and obvious solution, but it contains a side effect already seen with fPIC.
 It is necessary to manage the entire recipe, it has become a Boilerplate.
 So, adding PDB would be one more point to be reviewed for each recipe.
 In addition, in the future new options could arise, such as sanity or benchmark, further inflating the recipes.
 For this reason, a new option will not be added.
 However, the inclusion of the PDB files is discussed in issue [#1982](https://github.com/conan-io/conan-center-index/issues/1982) and there are some ideas for making this possible through a new feature.
 If you want to comment on the subject, please visit issue.

-### Doesn't this make debug build useless?
+### Doesn't this make debug builds useless?

 No. The PDBs are only needed to debug dependency code.
-By providing the libraries you are able to link and build you application and debug your own code.
+By providing the libraries you are able to link and build your application and debug your own code.
 This is by far the more common scenario which we want to enable.

 ## Can I remove an option from a recipe?